-Additionally, designating white supremacist groups as terrorists makes it seem as if these groups are a few bad apples in a system and society otherwise free of white supremacy.
-We cannot fit the elements of these organizations neatly and squarely within the confines of the term "Terrorist," and ignore the fact they are simply a symptom of the larger systemic problem of white supremacy within Canada.
+We are strongly committed to confronting and ending Additionally, designating white supremacist groups as white supremacy and all forms of hate that harm terrorists makes it seem as if these groups are a few Indigenous, Black, Muslim, Jewish, and racialized bad apples in a system and society otherwise free of communities.
+Violent hate threatens democratic and white supremacy.
+We cannot fit the elements of these equality rights for all of us. organizations neatly and squarely within the confines of the term "Terrorist," and ignore the fact they are simply However, we believe that labelling white supremacist a symptom of the larger systemic problem of white groups terrorists is not the solution. supremacy within Canada.

-If we want to dismantle white supremacist organizations at their core, we need to first dismantle the culture and system of white supremacy that exists within our communities and institutions.
-The membership of organizations such as the Proud Boys come from all segments of society: students, teachers, lawyers, military officers, law enforcement officers.
+Firstly, we cannot forget that the first community that the If we want to dismantle white supremacist organizations Canadian state labelled as a threat to the Canadian state was at their core, we need to first dismantle the culture the Indigenous community, and land defenders continue to and system of white supremacy that exists within our be labelled and perceived as a threat to the state.
+Since 9/11, communities and institutions.
+The membership of the overwhelming majority of individuals and organizations organizations such as the Proud Boys come from all labelled as terrorists or have been the targets of Canada's segments of society: students, teachers, lawyers, military national security laws have been Muslim. officers, law enforcement officers.

-The Canadian government has dedicated hundreds of millions of dollars to programs that are aimed at deradicalizing Muslims.
-Programs like this have included RCMP and CSIS agents speaking at mosques, Muslim youth groups, and putting out pamphlets and guides on how to spot radicalized Muslim in our communities.
-Where are the hundreds of millions of dollars being dedicated to de-radicalizing and de-Nazify young white men?
+Secondly, the use of a terrorism framework further The Canadian government has dedicated hundreds empowers the state to use counter terrorism measures.
+It of millions of dollars to programs that are aimed at deis this very legal system of national security and counter radicalizing Muslims.
+Programs like this have included terrorism that has historically and contemporarily RCMP and CSIS agents speaking at mosques, Muslim targeted and criminalized Indigenous, brown, Black youth groups, and putting out pamphlets and guides on and leftist communities - the very same marginalized how to spot radicalized Muslim in our communities.
+Where communities that white supremacists target for hate. are the hundreds of millions of dollars being dedicated to For the past twenty years, we have been raising the de-radicalizing and de-Nazify young white men?

-There are already laws in Canada's Criminal Code that can be used to address the threat of white supremacist groups, without having to resort to anti-terrorism laws that undermine due process and violate our rights under the Charter of Rights and Freedoms.

-We do not lack the tools; we have lacked the political will.

-Excerpts of an interview with BCCLA board member Hasan Alam by Harsha Walia.
+alarm about Canada's post-9/11 national security There are already laws in Canada's Criminal Code that legislation that, generally speaking, subverts minimal can be used to address the threat of white supremacist standards of presumption of innocence, violates the right groups, without having to resort to anti-terrorism laws to due process, authorizes arrest and detention without that undermine due process and violate our rights under charge or arrest simply by association, and often relies the Charter of Rights and Freedoms. on secret evidence.
+We have challenged Canada's No Fly list, joined detainees in challenging the constitutionality We do not lack the tools; we have lacked the political will. of security certificates at the Supreme Court of Canada Excerpts of an interview with BCCLA board member and called for increased oversight and accountability of Hasan Alam by Harsha Walia.

-6 | ANNUAL REPORT 2021 | 7